supposedly/dialect-museum/README.md

 > [!NOTE]
 > One consequence of this is that the "spec" `{}` (or `{match: 'single', value: {}}`) matches everything that
-> isn't null or undefined, since there isn't anything e,se in JavaScript whose properties aren't a superset of...
+> isn't null or undefined, since there isn't anything else in JavaScript whose properties aren't a superset of...
 > nothing.

 #### Types of matches